Browse Templates Explore the Product Try It Free

 One situation when hourly pricing is a good idea is when the project deliverables are unclear.
 For example, a client that wants some design work done for their website.
 In the middle of the project, they change their mind and now they want landing pages, social media graphics and something else that wasn’t mentioned in the project proposal.

 If you’re locked up in a contract, all of a sudden you’re doing more work for the same price.
-If you’re doing hourly pricing – just add up more hours.
+If you’re doing hourly pricing – just add them up using your hourly invoice template.

 sign up for better proposals cta banner